PhasesResearchLab/dfttk/dfttk/atat/install/README.md

 # Installation
 - Download the ATAT source code from https://www.brown.edu/Departments/Engineering/Labs/avdw/atat/.

-- Unzip the package
+1. Unzip the package

         tar -xvf atat*.tar.gz

-- Remove the makefile located atat/src.
+2. Remove the makefile located atat/src.

-- Copy icamag.c++, fxvector.h, and makefile from this folder into atat/src.
+3. Copy icamag.c++, fxvector.h, and makefile from this folder into atat/src.
 Then navigate to the atat/src folder and type:

         make icamag

-- Navigate to the atat folder and type:
+4. Navigate to the atat folder and type:

         make
         make install

-- Navigate to the bashrc file using:
+5. Navigate to the bashrc file using:

         vi ~/.bashrc

-- Add to PATH:
+6. Add to PATH:

         export PATH=$PATH:/path/to/ATAT/bin/

--Implement the changes:
+6. Implement the changes:

         source ~/.bashrc